jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 With package *simr* [@Green2016], power of mixed-effects models can be determined via simulation.
 As illustrated below, the procedure requires the researcher to define the true parameters of a mixed model, and a single data set.
-Then, function `simPower` can be used to simulate new datasets and tests (of a specified parameter in the model), to determine the power of the test.
+Then, function `simPower` can be used to simulate new data sets and tests (of a specified parameter in the model), to determine the power of the test.